jboss-developer/jboss-eap-quickstarts/contacts-mobile-basic/README.md

 -----------

-The `contact-mobile-basic` quickstart is a deployable Maven 3 project designed to help you get your foot in the door developing HTML5 based mobile web applications with Java EE 6 on Red Hat JBoss Enterprise Application Platform.
+The `contact-mobile-basic` quickstart is a deployable Maven 3 project designed to help you get your foot in the door developing HTML5 based mobile web applications with Java EE 6 in Red Hat JBoss Enterprise Application Platform.
 This project is setup to allow you to create a basic Java EE 6 application using HTML5, jQuery Mobile, JAX-RS, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to help you get your feet wet with database access in enterprise Java.